antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

-- The academic/general identifiers describe library profiles and should not be read as names of two separate official SBL tables.
+- The SBL handbook defines one general-purpose Greek transliteration style; this academic profile is an engine adaptation and not a separate official SBL table.
+- The cited Greek table does not provide conversions for the engine's additional archaic letters.

 ### `sbl-general` — SBL — General-purpose style